scanning tire tread with a mobile phone

 Become a tire tread scanning expert

-The first step is to ensure you have received thorough training on how to use the tire tread scanner.
-An Anyline expert will arrange a comprehensive training session, guiding you through the entire process of successfully measuring your tire tread depth using the Anyline scanner.
+To ensure that you have the best experience, an Anyline expert will arrange a comprehensive training session, guiding you through the entire process of successfully measuring your tire tread depth using the Anyline Tire Tread scanner.
 This session also gives you the chance to ask any questions, ensuring you’re fully prepared and confident before you begin testing the scanner on your own.

-To activate your test license, follow these steps
+To enter your access code, follow these steps

-To configure your app settings, open the showcase app and tap “Settings“.
+To configure your app settings, open the showcase app and tap the gear icon.

 Here are some settings you can configure: